reidlum/reidlum.github.io/essays/softwarereflect.md

 ## The Spoils of War

 This class has taught me an innumerable amount of important skills and lessons.
-I could write so much more about what I learned, but these two battles were the most significant skills and lessons I attained from this course.
+I could write so much more about what I learned, but these two battles resulted in the most significant skills and lessons I attained from this course.
 Overall, I came out of this course as probably twice the software engineer I was when I started.